jh3nd3rs0n/argmatey/README.md

                 )
             }
         )
         public void setColumnLimit(Integer i) {
             /*
+             * Option argument for either of the options "-w" and
+             * "--wrap" is received as an argument from the above
+             * method parameter.
+             *
              * Method parameter type must be a type or a java.util.List
              * of a type that has a static String conversion method or
              * a constructor with one String parameter.
              *
-             * For any type, a class that extends StringConverter
+             * Alternatively, for any method parameter type, a class
-             * can be used to convert the option argument to that type.
+             * that extends StringConverter can be used to convert the
-             * It can be supplied to OptionArgSpecBuilder.stringConverter().
+             * option argument to that type.
+It can be supplied to
+             * OptionArgSpecBuilder.stringConverter().
+             *
+             * IllegalArgumentExceptions for the invalid option
+             * argument can be thrown here.
              */
-            // ...
         }

         /*